rainbowhousedreams/rainbowhousedreams/_posts/2019-06-16-saltharvest.md

     image_path: assets/images/salt-harvest-2019/12.jpg # thumbnail (could be same as above, I believe)
     alt: "Close-up of Darin with soot on his face"
     title: "Soot everywhere"
+  - url: assets/images/salt-harvest-2019/13.jpg # url for full size image
+    image_path: assets/images/salt-harvest-2019/13.jpg # thumbnail (could be same as above, I believe)
+    alt: "The water has been boiled down and is starting to look salty"
+    title: "Near the end, we condensed the two pots into one."
 ---

 {% include gallery caption="In which we harvest salt at the Oregon Coast" %}